chinapedia/wikipedia.abstract.en/Page/Timeline_of_the_evolutionary_history_of_life.md

 Mesozoic Era

-Utatsusaurus_BW.jpg'' is the earliest-known form of an ichthyopterygian.]]
-Plateosaurus_panorama.jpg_]] Cycas_circinalis.jpg_]] From 251.4 Ma to 66 Ma and containing the Triassic, Jurassic and Cretaceous periods.
+'' is the earliest-known form of an ichthyopterygian.]] _]] _]] From 251.4 Ma to 66 Ma and containing the Triassic, Jurassic and Cretaceous periods.

   Date                                          Event
   --------------------------------------------- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------